Brenda Wright Sheppard

 - Brenda Wright Sheppard

-The method that I use to teach piano is not normal.
-I do not incorporate reading music notation into my instruction.
+The method that I use to teach piano is not traditional.
+I do not normally incorporate reading music notation into my instruction.

 In the first lesson, I teach the basic concept of the piano scale and how it relates to the number system.
-The student also learns the chords that correlate with the scale.
+The student learns the notes and chords that correlate with the scale.
 During the first lesson, the student plays their first song with block chords.
-In future lessons they learn more scales, how to play in other keys, chord inversions, and much more music theory.
+If the student is a child, we may start with playing one or two notes at a time, depending on the child’s age and fine motor skill development.
+In future lessons, they learn more scales, how to play in other keys, chord inversions, and much more music theory.

 The student plays with songs on YouTube or a playlist.
 I transpose the keyboard to the key the student is learning to play in at the time.
-Because most of the students have keyboards instead of an actual piano, they transpose the keys when they practice at home while playing with YouTube or a playlist.
-They also can change the settings on the keyboard to play strings, organ, or a combination of instruments.
-The students enjoy playing along with their favorite bands and music.
-I think it keeps their interest in learning the instrument and they have fun.
+Because most of the students have keyboards instead of an actual piano, they transpose when they practice at home.
+The students enjoy playing along with their favorite bands and music, which assists in developing their timing.
+It also keeps them engaged in learning and they have fun.

-If a student is wanting to learn to sight read or play serious music such as Bach Inventions, I will refer them to a more traditional instructor.
-If, however, a student wants to play styles of music such as pop, country, or Christian, I can teach them using my methods.
-While I do not teach music notation, my teaching method does not compromise or conflict with standard music theory.
-I am not a good sight reader of music notation, but I did well in music theory in college because I understood chord relationships.
+If a student wants to learn to play using traditional music notation, I can help them get started, but may later refer them to another instructor.
+If, however, a student wants to play styles of music such as country, pop, worship, etc., I can teach them using my methods.
+My teaching method does not compromise or conflict with standard music theory.